MicrosoftDocs/sdk-api/sdk-api-src/content/vswriter/nl-vswriter-ivsscreatewritermetadataex.md

 req.lib: VssApi.lib
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IVssCreateWriterMetadataEx
+ - vswriter/IVssCreateWriterMetadataEx
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - VssApi.lib
  - VssApi.dll
 api_name:
  - IVssCreateWriterMetadataEx
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IVssCreateWriterMetadataEx class

 ## -description

 The
 <b>IVssCreateWriterMetadataEx</b> interface is a C++ (not COM) interface that defines a method to report any <a href="https://docs.microsoft.com/windows/desktop/VSS/vssgloss-f">file sets</a> that will be explicitly excluded when a shadow copy is created.
 This interface is used only in